SynthesisLab/grape/README.md

     commutativity pruned: 5.49e+03 (52.92%)
 ```

-This indicates the size gained by early checking for commutativity, the number of programs that will be enumerated is ``5.49e+03``, it is a good indication of time that the algorithm will take even though it is highly DSL dependent.
+This section indicates the reduction in the number of programs achieved by initially checking for commutativity.
+The number of programs to be enumerated is reduced to approximately $5.49 \\times 10^3$.
+While highly DSL-dependent, this provides a good estimate of the algorithm's runtime.

 ```text
 obs. equivalence: 6.620e+02 pruned: 8.070e+02 (121.90%)
 ```

-These numbers indicate mostly how much an over-approximation of the truly semantically equivalent programs we built, here it is ``121.90%`` so it contains ``21.90%`` more programs given the same conditions.
-It is mostly indicative and do not indicate full enumeration numbers.
+These figures primarily show the extent of over-approximation in identifying truly semantically equivalent programs.
+Here, the over-approximation is $121.90%$, suggesting that the identified set contains $21.90%$ more programs than the actual number of unique semantic programs under the given conditions.
+These numbers are mostly indicative and do not represent the full enumeration counts.

 ```text
 at size: 5